 \end{enumerate}

 The remainder of this paper is organised as follows.
 We describe the HVBK model and our DNSs in Sec.~\ref{Sec:Model}.
-We present, in Sec.~\ref{Sec:Result}, the details of our results, which we have summarized above.
+We present, in Sec.~\ref{Sec:Result}, the details of our results.
 We discuss the implications of our results in the concluding Sec.~\ref{Sec:Conclusions}.